KhalilGibrotha/Bash_Utilities/README.md

 - Root privileges (run with `sudo` or as the root user)

 ### Usage

-Run the script from the repository directory:
+Run the script from the repository directory with elevated privileges.
+The script prints progress messages to the console and may prompt for confirmation during filesystem checks.

+### Example invocation

 ```bash
 sudo bash root_cleaner.sh
 ```

-The script will display progress information and may prompt for confirmation during filesystem checks.